SoftFever/OrcaSlicer/doc/Extrusion-rate-smoothing.md

 4. The pressure advance smooth time (klipper) - higher smooth time means higher deviation from ideal extrusion, hence more opportunity for this feature to be useful.

 <h3>Acceleration vs. Extrusion rate smoothing</h3>
 A printer's motion system does not exactly follow the speed changes seen in the gcode preview screen of Orca slicer.
-When a speed change is requested, the look ahead planner of the firmware calculates the slow down needed in advance of that slower point and commences slowing down alead of time.
+When a speed change is requested, the look ahead planner of the firmware calculates the slow down needed commences slowing.
 The rate of slowdown is limited by the move's acceleration values.
 At 2k acceleration, slowing down from 200mm/sec to 40mm/sec would take approximately 9.6mm.
 This is derived from the following equation:

 ![image](https://github.com/igiannakas/OrcaSlicer/assets/59056762/4ba0356b-49ab-428c-ab10-f2c88bcc1bcb)